novatel/novatel_edie/python/readme.md

 ### MessageData

-A `MessageData` object is a container for byte data reflecting a message/response in a particular format.
+A `MessageData` object is a container for for the raw bytes of a message/response in a particular format.
 It provides the advantage of being able to select either the header or payload of the message independently.

 ```tree